YielDex/YielDex/README.md

+# YielDex

-# Background
+## Background

 Currently in DeFi, users need to choose between 2 possibility:
 - 1. Placing limit order on DEX or Agrégator: as UniSwap, Quickswap or 1inch
 - 2. Put his asset on yield strategy sush as Yearn, Beefy or Aave

-# Project purpose
+## Project purpose

-[ Project Name ] is a DeFi protocol that enable you to place limit order on Dex and Agregator while continuing to get yield on your deposit.
+YielDex is a DeFi protocol that enable you to place limit order on Dex and Agregator while continuing to get yield on your deposit.

 Example:
 - Alice put an ETH/aUSDC limit order at 1000 USDC for 1 ETH while continuing to get Aave yield on their USDC